YukiJudaiii/YukiJudaiii/README.md

 - **[Campus Eats](https://github.com/CampusEatsUofT):** Led the development of a customer support platform with ticket processing and order support features using React, TypeScript, Firebase, and MUI, receiving positive feedback for intuitive UI design.
 - **[MoveMatch AI Motion Analysis](https://www.movematch.ca/):** Enhanced data visualization for an AI-driven motion analysis app, achieving a 60% improvement in landmark smoothing using React, Next.js, and FastAPI.

+- - **[IQBank (Currently)](https://github.com/iqbank):** A web and mobile application where students are able to upload exam questions, categorize them, and collectively solve the problems.
+Instructors are also encouraged to upload their own exam questions and endorse student solutions.
+With enough data in the question bank, students who want to study for an exam can use AI-assisted tools to build a midterm, final exam, or simply to do practice questions with staged repetitions.

 ## 🔧 Skills and Tools

 - **Languages:** C/C++, Python, Java, JavaScript, TypeScript, R, SQL